sensu/sensu-docs/content/sensu-go/5.21/reference/agent.md

 | cert-file  |      |
 -------------|------
 description  | Path to the agent certificate file used in mutual TLS authentication.
-Sensu supports certificate bundles (or chains) as long as the server (or leaf) certificate is the *first* certificate in the bundle. type         | String default      | `""` environment variable | `SENSU_CERT_FILE`
+Sensu supports certificate bundles (or chains) as long as the agent (or leaf) certificate is the *first* certificate in the bundle. type         | String default      | `""` environment variable | `SENSU_CERT_FILE`